lorenzolpandolfo/tinstore/README.md

 All data used by **Tin Store** is public and directly extracted from this repository. **The developers of the applications displayed on Tin Store retain ownership of their respective applications and logos**.
 We are not impersonating them nor suggesting any type of partnership.

-For more information about the usage of these packages, please refer to the respective licenses of each application.
+The use of these applications is subject to the respective licenses of each application.
+For more information on the usage of these packages, please refer to the individual licenses of each application.

+If your app is listed on the homepage and you disagree with this, please open an issue so it can be removed.